UB40: Achievements

 UB40 are one of the most commercially successful reggae acts in history in terms of record sales (over 100 million), chart positions, and touring schedule.
 Over the course of their career, they have performed sell-out shows worldwide, headlined the Reggae Sunsplash music festival in Jamaica, and introduced reggae to places such as Russia and South America.
 They have performed twice at the Night of the Proms, in 2000 and 2006.
 They have been nominated for the Grammy Award for Best Reggae Album four times, and in 1984, they were nominated for the Brit Award for Best British Group.

 In October 2011, UB40 were honoured with a Heritage Award, a ceremonial plaque from the UK's PRS for Music.
 The plaque was placed at the Hare & Hounds Pub in Birmingham, England, the venue where they played their first gig.

 All three of their UK number one hits and four of their five US top ten hits were cover versions.
 UB40's collaborators include: Pato Banton, Madness, Bitty McLean, Chrissie Hynde, Maxi Priest, Robert Palmer, Hunterz, Japanese artist Mikidozan, French artist Nuttea, Lady Saw, Afrika Bambaataa, and 808 State.
 With 214 weeks spent on the UK singles charts during the 1980s, UB40 and Madness hold the record for the most weeks spent by a group on the UK singles charts during that decade.

 Reflecting on the group's longevity, Ali Campbell has said that they were fortunate in choosing a relatively young genre, as reggae "... hasn't outlived its own cool like jazz has".

+In 2025 the band partnered with the Royal Television Society to launch the UB40 Music Video Award.
+The inaugural award was won by Joan Armatrading & the Mockingbird Film Co for the "I'm Not Moving" music video.